 Following completion of the test (and a break), pupils are given a short Pupil Questionnaire which asks some questions about the pupil, what they think about school, and, in particular, what they think about maths and science.
 Information such as this is valuable in interpreting the results of the assessment, and in providing a snapshot of pupils’ views on their educational experience.

 TIMSS also aims to gather useful information from other sources in order to build up a better picture of the Irish education system.
 Therefore, teachers of selected classes are invited to complete a Teacher Questionnaire, and the school principal receives a School Questionnaire.
 Parents of participating pupils are asked to complete a short Home Questionnaire about themselves and their child.

 - If you would like more information about TIMSS in Ireland, please click here.

 - To see the initial results of the 2015 assessment, click here.

-- To see the results of the 2011 study, please see our Publications page.
+- To see the results of the 2011 study or other findings from TIMSS 2015, please see our Publications page.

 - For some examples of the type of maths and science questions that were used in the TIMSS 2015 Fourth grade (Fourth Class) assessment please click here.